 Pause your third rewatch of Bridgerton (we’re not judging) to spend time with this sexy royal romance.
 Makeda Hicks learns her grandmother’s tryst with an Iberian Prince has left her as heir to the country’s monocracy.
 After losing her job and her girlfriend, she’s more interested in getting her life back than taking the throne but a change in circumstance, and a sexy stranger makes her think some cash and crown might be just what she needs.

-Twenty twenty-first is bringing us the Black romances we deserve!
-Set against the wedding industrial complex, an ambitious fashion designer and an overwhelmed single father forge an unlikely relationship in a Charleston bridal shop.
+An ambitious fashion designer and an overwhelmed single father forge an unlikely relationship in a Charleston bridal shop.
 As the pair discover love in the low country, they consider what it means to be successful in the boardroom and beyond.

 Based on the life of Montserratian legend Dorothy Kirwan Thomas, this historical novel depicts the journey of a former slave who became one of the most prominent property holders in the Caribbean.
 After purchasing her own freedom Kirwan comes back for her family and pushes forward and creates an unforgettable legacy.